 In order to have healthy marriages and families, we must reduce the amount of stress in our lives, particularly if it’s at an overwhelming level.
 Here are 10 ideas to help you reduce the pressure.

-1. Take The Pressure Test.
-This quiz was designed by the Raineys to help you measure the amount of stress weighing on your marriage and family.
-Just total up the points and check your score.
-Another helpful tool is the Assessing My Priorities worksheet found in the booklet Priorities: Mastering Time Management by James C. Petty.
+1. Assess your commitments.
+Take a look at your calendar and list out your monthly commitments.
+Are all of these necessary?
+Do any cause more stress than fun for those involved?
+One helpful tool is the Assessing My Priorities worksheet found in the booklet Priorities: Mastering Time Management by James C. Petty.
 This grid has room to list your activities, rank their priority, and calculate the amount of time needed to complete each one.
-These tests give you a broad view of the commitments and challenges in your life and identify major pressure points.
+This can give you a broad view of the commitments and challenges in your life and identify major pressure points.

 2. Refresh daily with God’s Word.
 Psalm 1:3 says that the man who delights in God’s Word “will be like a tree firmly planted by streams of water … and in whatever he does, he prospers.”
 Reading God’s Word will equip you with wisdom, peace, courage, and faith to help you in your daily battles.
 It’s a necessary investment in your life if you want to live stress-free.